weixian-zhang/azfile-keyless-mount/README.md

 ### Deployment

-* AKM .exe and config.yaml can be found in [./deploy](https://github.com/weixian-zhang/azfile-keyless-mount/tree/main/deploy).
+* AzFileKeylessMount.exe and config.yaml can be found in [./deploy](https://github.com/weixian-zhang/azfile-keyless-mount/tree/main/deploy).
 AzFileKeylessMount.exe file is bundled as self-contained so it does not require DotNet framework to be installed.
 Once the console window is configured to be hidden, running [AzFileKeylessMount.exe](https://github.com/weixian-zhang/azfile-keyless-mount/blob/main/deploy/AzFileKeylessMount.exe) makes AKM run like a background app